 Erick Obudho, one of the first children to be taken into the Tuaidie Watoto Nursery 20 years ago, has been employed onto KPMG’s graduate programme in Nairobi as an Audit Associate – a very competitive scheme.

 He is the eldest in a family of five whose parents are casual workers in the Kibra slum.
 Karibuni supported him through the nursery, primary and secondary school and onto Strathmore University where he gained a Bachelor of Commerce Degree.
 He came 4th in his region in Economics in his 3rd year exams and achieved an A grade overall.

 He also formed and is now Chair of the Kibra Karibuni Alumni Group and mentors 13 boys and 8 girls in the project.

 Find out more about Erick and his journey to KPMG

 When the Trustees visit the nursery school, they are always entertained by the children!
-Here is a short clip of the enthusiastic performance they saw last year!
+Here is a short clip of the enthusiastic performance they saw recently!